 - Frequently Asked Questions

-- Additional Information About Breast Lifts from Dr. Turkeltaub’ Blog
+- Additional Information About Breast Lifts from Dr. Turkeltaub’s Blog

-A breast lift (mastopexy) entails the re-elevation of the breasts to a more appropriate position which is accomplished by resecting the excess, stretched skin and recontouring the other elements of the breasts.
-It does not alter the breast volume significantly though women with larger breasts can actually have a concurrent small breast reduction.
-The lift does make the tissues more compact so that the breasts may actually appear much smaller than you would have anticipated.
+A breast lift (mastopexy) entails the re-elevation of the breasts to a more appropriate position.
+This is accomplished by resecting the excess, stretched out skin and recontouring the other elements of the breasts.
+There typically is a relatively small decrease in breast volume and, therefore, in size both as a consequence of the removal of the excess skin along with the compacting of the remaining tissues.
+Women with larger breasts can also have a concurrent small breast reduction at the same time if desired.

-A breast reduction is very similar to a standard mastopexy including the incisions except that the amount of breast tissue removed is far greater.
+A breast reduction is very similar to a standard mastopexy as regards the incisions except that the amount of breast tissue removed is far greater.
 The difference is that the primary motivation of these women with very large droopy breasts is to significantly reduce their breast size and therefore, the weight on their chest in order to alleviate their symptoms.
-The lift portion is incidental in their priorities.
-In a mastopexy, it is the lift portion that is the main purpose for the surgery and not the small reduction.
+The lift portion is secondary in their priorities for the procedure whereas in a mastopexy, it is the lift portion that is the main purpose for the surgery and not the small reduction.

-Factors such as the extent of drooping, amount of excess skin, skin elasticity, current and desired breast size, nipple position and physician preference will influence the type of mastopexy that would be performed.
+Factors such as the extent of drooping, skin elasticity, amount of excess skin, current and desired breast size, nipple position and physician preference will influence the type of mastopexy performed.
 The most common approaches include:

 - “Lollipop” mastopexy.
-This incision in this approach encircles the areola then extends down to the crease at the lower part of the breast, creating the shape of a lollipop.
+With this approach, the incision encircles the areola then extends down to the crease at the lower part of the breast, creating the shape of a lollipop.
+It allows for slightly greater contouring than the periareolar incision but does not address vertical skin excess which is most often present so, in Dr. Turkeltaub’s opinion, there are very limited situations where this would be a good choice.

 - Inverted-T or anchor shaped mastopexy.
 This is the most common technique used for a mastopexy and involves not only the circumareolar and vertical incisions extending to the lower breast crease but also adds a variable length incision extending along the crease.
 The resulting configuration is, therefore, an anchor shape or inverted “T” scar.
-This approach inherently allows for far greater flexibility and accuracy in contouring and positioning of the breast translates into a much more natural appearing breast.
+This approach inherently allows for far greater flexibility, control and accuracy in contouring and positioning of the breast which translates into a much more natural appearing breast.
+Consequently, it is the approach employed the vast majority of the time when a mastopexy is indicated.

 Dr. Turkeltaub will discuss in detail these and all other relevant factors during your consultation.